-Exhibit Exhibit Incorporated by Reference Filed Number Description Form File No. Exhibit Filing Date Herewith 3.1 Amended and Restated Certificate of Incorporation 8-K 001-38107 3.1 June 13, 2017 3.2 Amended and Restated Bylaws 8-K 001-38107 3.2 June 13, 2017 31.1 Certification of Principal Executive Officer Pursuant to Rules X 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes- Oxley Act of 2002.
+Exhibit Exhibit Incorporated by Reference Filed Number Description Form File No. Exhibit Filing Date Herewith 3.1 Amended and Restated Certificate of Incorporation 8-K 001-38107 3.1 June 13, 2017 3.2 Amended and Restated Bylaws 8-K 001-38107 3.2 June 13, 2017 10.1 ShotSpotter, Inc. Amended and Restated Nonemployee X Director Compensation Policy 31.1 Certification of Principal Executive Officer Pursuant to Rules X 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes- Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules X 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes- Oxley Act of 2002.
-32.1 Certification of Principal Executive Officer Pursuant to 18 X U.S.C.
+32.1 Certification of Principal Executive Officer and Principal X Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document X 101.SCH XBRL Taxonomy Extension Schema Document X 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB XBRL Taxonomy Extension Label Linkbase Document X 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document X

-Furnished herewith and not deemed to be "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and shall not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Exchange Act (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.
+^{} Furnished herewith and not deemed to be "filed" for purposes of Section 18 of the Exchange Act, and shall not be deemed to be incorporated by reference into any filing under the Securities Act, or the Exchange Act (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.